- Microsoft's

 From your ISP (Internet Service Provider) get the following information:

-Your user ID, Your Password, ISP Domain Name, Incoming mail server name, Outgoing mail server name.
+Your user ID, Your Password, ISP Domain Name, Incoming mail server name, Outgoing mail

 Double click on Outlook Icon